Waterfront Action Logo

 Special Considerations

 Alameda Measure A. As presented to the ARRA, the Draft Master Plan is inconsistent with the provisions of 1973 Alameda Charter Amendment, Measure A, which prohibits construction of housing other than single family or duplex homes.
-The developer has declared an intention to address this issue by presenting Measure B to the voters of Alameda for approval in February 2, 2010.
+SunCal declared an intention to address this issue by presenting Measure B to the voters of Alameda for approval in February 2, 2010.

-Measure B includes the project's land use plan and would exempt the Alameda Point project lands from the provisions of Measure A. The project is not expected to proceed unless it passes, since higher-density housing is part of the project design.
-This is a high-profile matter that has attracted intense reactions from concerned folks on all sides of the issue.
+Measure B included the project's land use plan and would exempt the Alameda Point project lands from the provisions of Measure A. The project was not expected to proceed unless it passed, since higher-density housing is part of the project design.
+This was a high-profile matter that attracted intense reactions from concerned folks on all sides of the issue.
 Alameda Magazine presented an overview in its July 2008 article: The Measure A Debate: A Considered Approach to Development.
 The San Francisco Chronicle highlighted the issue on April 6, 2009: Alameda Point issue likely to head to ballot and followed on January 30, 2010 with Fighting fierce over Alameda Point development.

-Outcome: On February 2, 2010, Measure B failed by a wide margin, leaving the future of the project in doubt.
+Outcome: On February 2, 2010, Measure B failed by a wide margin, ending the future of the project.
 Suncal's exclusive negotiating agreement with the City of Alameda expires in July 2010.
 The San Francisco Chronicle reported the outcome in its February 3, 2010 article: Voters rejecting Alameda development project.

 Cost Neutrality.
 The ARRA has adopted the position that the project will not introduce costs to the City of Alameda or its citizens.
 The project is within a redevelopment zone, and the City plans to use redevelopment tax increment financing to provide its contribution to the project.
 At the January 7, 2009 meeting, ARRA staff indicated their plan to provide approximately $180 million in tax increment financing to be used for infrastructure development and affordable housing at the project.